Muscles that Attach Directly to the Lumbar Spine

 These three muscles all attach at key points of the pelvis.

 The muscles that attach to the upper end of the IT band, the superficial fibers of the Gluteus Maximus and the Tensor Fascia Latae also attach to key points of the pelvis.

 These key points are at the corners of the pelvis and so these muscles could act together to stabilize the pelvis with minimum effort.

-If the pelvis is stable, that gives the quadratus lumborum a stable foundation from which to stabilize the lumbar spine.
+If these muscles stabilize the pelvis, or if one hip bone is stabilized via the above muscles, this then gives the quadratus lumborum a stable foundation from which to stabilize the lumbar spine.

 Bearing the above anatomy and biomechanics in mind, the low back can be stabilized by the psoas if the thighs are stabilized.
 This stability could come all the way from the ground (via the feet and ankles).
 It could also come from stabilizing the hip joint.

 The low back could also be stabilized by the quadratus lumborum if the pelvis is stablized.
 As with the thigh bone, the pelvis could derive stability from the ground via the lower legs and IT Band.
 It could also derive stability from stable hip joints.
 And it could also derive stability by adding tension the midsection.
 In this case the pelvis is stabilized via the ribcage.

 Note that an additional way to stabilize the lower back while standing with knees slightly bent is to shift the ribcage (and head) rearwards relative to the pelvis.
 If shifted back far enough, the weight of the upper body can press down through the sacrum helping to tilt the pelvis back.
 This in turn helps to flatten the lower back.

 In this position, the psoas is anchored at the lumbar vertebrae by the weight of the upper body pressing down through these vertebrae and the sacrum.
 This method is an easy way to help stabilize the lower back without excessive effort.